 As COVID-19 continues to spread and affect businesses worldwide, more and more companies are requiring that their employees work from home.
 Unfortunately, while working from home will hopefully help prevent the virus from spreading, it does present a host of potential security pitfalls that many companies may not be prepared to deal with.
-If your organization falls into this category–or even if you just want to cross-check the precautions you already have in place–we recommend that you review the following steps toward ensuring total security for your employees at home.
+If your organization falls into this category–or even if you just want to cross-check the precautions you already have in place–we recommend that you review the following steps to secure your remote workforce.

 Most at-home work environments are not equipped with the same security mechanisms that company environments are.
 Because of that, when employees work from home, they may unintentionally compromise organizational data without even realizing it.
 In order to prevent that compromise, it’s important that company IT teams “harden” any company devices that will be used outside the workplace–including laptops, smartphones, and tablets–to ensure that data remains secure.
 Among other things, hardening may involve: